 Even if you have plenty of options to choose from, sometimes the best you can do is only just OK.
 You know this, for example, if you’ve ever tried to pick out a birthday card for your boss at the drugstore.
 You have an aisle full of choices - creepy children flying kites at midnight, kittens demanding that you “hang in there,” and one that plays Sisqo’s “Thong Song” when you open it - but eventually you give up on finding something perfect, and just settle for one that won’t get you fired.
 This is the feeling we have when we eat at Ina Mae Tavern & Packaged Goods.
-There are a lot of options on the menu, but most of them are just average.
+There are a lot of options on the menu, and you really can't go wrong.

 Ina Mae is a New Orleans-inspired spot in Wicker Park.
 And while Southern restaurants in Chicago are often about as subtlely decorated as a town in Six Flags, this one is pretty understated.
 There’s a large “Dixie Beer” stencil on the back wall, and a shelf full of empty wooden crates and some burlap sacks.
 Overall, the atmosphere is casual - there’s a big bar and a bright, high-ceilinged dining room that works well for families and groups.

-As mentioned, the menu is long, and it doesn’t have anything particularly terrible or amazing on it - your options range from pretty decent to not-very-good.
+As mentioned, the menu is long, and your options range from great to pretty decent.
 On the better end of the spectrum, you’ll find tasty po’boys that will probably make your friend from New Orleans happy, a nicely crispy fried chicken with hot honey, and some very good beignets.
-On the more disappointing end, there are dry hushpuppies served with a pimento butter that doesn’t add enough spice, and chargrilled oysters covered in too much bland cheese.
-There’s also some underseasoned seafood (like shrimp, oysters, clams, and catfish) that’s sold by the half pound, and just isn’t worth your time.
-Most of the other options, like the gumbo, seafood mac and cheese, and crawfish elotes, fall somewhere in the middle: inoffensive, but unmemorable.

 Restaurant menus shouldn’t be stressful, but if they are, hopefully it’s because everything is so good that you’re worried about missing out.
-Unfortunately, that isn’t the case at Ina Mae, where most of the things on the long menu are just mediocre.
-You could come here and stick to a couple dishes that are perfectly fine (plus some very good beignets), but you’re better off making another choice entirely.
+Come here and order whatever you want.
 Leave the stress for that next big office birthday you need to plan.

 These are dry, dense, and pretty boring.
 Plus, the sweet pimento butter they come with doesn’t add enough spice or moisture.